eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 For instance, there are collections inside a publisher which depend on the number of subscribers matching with it.

-..
-TODO: Add reference to allocation tuning section
+See :ref:`realtime-allocations` for detailed information on how to tune allocation related parameters.

 .. list-table::
    :header-rows: 1